Tela (rapper)

-Winston Rogers III, professionally known by his stage name Tela, is an American rapper from Memphis, Tennessee, best known for the single "Sho Nuff" (1997).
+Winston Rogers III, professionally known by his stage name Tela, (born June 20, 1968) is an American rapper from Memphis, Tennessee, best known for the single "Sho Nuff" (1997).
 Early in his career, he was associated with 8Ball & MJG and signed to Suave House Records to release the album, Piece of Mind.
 He moved to Rap-A-Lot Records to release more albums.